 The results are consistent with the hand calculation, in that all Pathfinder calculations are slightly longer than the hand calculations.
-The SFPE results are shorter than the Steering results primarily because the stair speeds down and up use the faster SFPE stair speed factors.
-The results are also similar to the Exodus results.
+The SFPE results are shorter than the Steering results primarily

-5.2 Source Flow Rates
+5.2.
+Source Flow Rates

 This tests the flow rates of occupant sources.
 Sources can be used to introduce new occupants into a simulation.

 Sources can be assigned to: a rectangular area, rooms, and doors (both internal and exit).

 Source parameters include: flow rate (constant or periodic), the profile distribution, the behavior of occupants, and an option to either delay introducing occupants into a crowded room or to enforce the flow rate (even if that will result in overlapping occupants).

-The model is shown in Figure 85.
+The model is shown in Figure 108.
 Four source types were tested: rectangle, door, exit door, and room.
 The occupants were distributed uniformly between two profiles (red and blue).
 The source flowrate is constant at 2.5 pers/s.
 The Enforce Flowrate option was selected.

-Figure 85: Model used to test occupant sources.
+Figure 108.
+Model used to test occupant sources.

-Figure 86 shows the exit door flow rates for the four cases.
+Figure 109 shows the exit door flow rates for the four cases.
 In all cases, the flow reaches a steady-state value of 2.5 pers/s.
+Results for steering behavior (shown), SFPE and Steering+SFPE are similar.

-Figure 86: Exit door flow rates for the different source types.
-Results for steering behavior (shown).
-SFPE and Steering+SFPE are similar.
+Figure 109.
+Exit door flow rates for the different source types.